Simon-Wan/HandMeThat-Release/README.md

 This current release contains the basic training setting for Seq2Seq, DRRN, and offline-DRRN models.
 The models can be evaluated on validation and test split.

+We tested each model on both fully- and partially-observable setting on all four hardness levels.
+These experiment results are presented in the main paper and supplementary materials.
+The hyperparameter we used are the default values in this released repository.

 ### DRRN / offline-DRRN

 To train the model (e.g., 'DRRN' with 'fully' observable setting):